Rent vs Buy Calculator 2025 – Should You Rent or Buy a House?

 Buying typically makes more sense when you plan to stay 5+ years, have stable income, sufficient emergency funds, can afford 20% down payment, and when home prices and mortgage rates are reasonable relative to rent prices in your area.

-Maximize your housing decision with our comprehensive suite of financial calculators:
+Complete your home buying planning with our comprehensive suite of calculators:

 Make Your Best Housing Decision with Confidence